csc13/spektel-sensor/_posts/2014-12-23-Software_part_1.md

 This is not a C or Atmel Studio tutorial.
 It will suite programmers, who know basic C (or C style programming) and move to the XMEGA development.
 Although the Atmel datasheet is our friend and the basis of the code I will not go into the XMEGA details.
 I'm just not expert enough up to now to do so.

+Download the XMEGA datasheet and manual from the [Atmel](http://www.atmel.com) website.
+The datasheet covers the specialities of the `ATXMEGA32E5` while the manual is the same for all XMEGAs and provides a deep look in each hardware module.

 ###Testing the board
 The "Hello world!" in the µC world is a blink.
 The board has two LEDs to do some blinking